2000 Dura Lube 300: Race

 Pole-sitter Bobby Labonte lost the lead on the first lap while entering turn 1 to Jeff Burton.
 On lap 96, Scott Pruett crashed in turn 4, and the caution flag was flown for three laps until lap 99.
 The green flag flew for 101 laps until a debris caution was flown.
 On lap 216, Jeremy Mayfield, Mike Bliss, Ward Burton, Wally Dallenbach Jr., Dave Blaney, Rick Mast and Kevin Lepage crashed in turn 2.
 The green was flown again on lap 220, and the race was run under green until lap 247, in which Bill Elliott crashed on the frontstretch.
 Another caution was thrown for Chad Little and Steve Park's accident in turn 4 on lap 279.
 On lap 290, Ward Burton, Rick Mast, Jerry Nadeau, Jeff Gordon and Dale Earnhardt Jr. were involved in a crash in turn 2.
 The green waved for four laps from lap 294 to 297, in which the final caution was waved for Sterling Marlin's spin in turn 2.
 The race ended under caution, and Jeff Burton claimed his fourteenth career victory and third of the season, after leading all 300 laps.
 Bobby Labonte finished second, followed by Ricky Rudd, Dale Jarrett and Rusty Wallace; Jeff Gordon, John Andretti, Mark Martin, Joe Nemechek and Ken Schrader closed out the top ten.

-His feat of leading every lap was the third to occur in Cup history, after Cale Yarborough accomplished it at Bristol Motor Speedway in 1973 and at Nashville Speedway in 1978.
+His feat of leading every lap was the third to occur in Cup history, after Cale Yarborough accomplished it at Bristol in 1973 and at Nashville Fairgrounds in 1978.
 It was also the third in NASCAR history to occur at a superspeedway, with Fireball Roberts at Marchbanks Speedway in 1961, along with Yarborough's Nashville win in 1978.
 Burton's accomplishment was the last such instance in the Cup Series; the closest since is Martin Truex Jr.'s 2016 Coca-Cola 600 victory, in which he led 392 of 400 laps.